-Alternatively, you can rely on repeat sales and responses to advertisements and other promotional activities.
-Enquiries can be "hot" or at least "warm" leads, as these potential customers have already expressed an interest in what you offer.
+Alternatively, you can rely on repeat custom and responses to advertisements and other promotional activities.
+Enquiries can be seen as "hot" or at least "warm" leads, as these potential customers have already expressed an interest in what you offer.
 Be careful not to depend too much on this kind of passive lead generation, though, as it may blunt your ability to actively source prospects when you need to.

 Qualifying sales leads